Cryafonic/Doctors_R_us/readme.md

 **Deployed to Heroku here ~~https://https://doctors-r-us.herokuapp.com/~~
 NB.
 DO NOT CLICK SITE.
 DOWN FOR MAINTENANCE.
 TRYING TO FIX HEROKU DEPLOYMENT ISSUES.
-PLEASE OPEN UP A LOCAL VERSION ON YOUR PC TO SEE APPLICATION.
+PLEASE OPEN UP A LOCAL VERSION ON YOUR PC TO SEE THE APPLICATION.

 # Installation